Rosemary Rees: Life after flying

 On 3 November 1950 she married Sir Philip Harvey Du Cros (1898–1975) becoming Rosemary, Lady du Cros.
 She moved to live with him in Parkham, Devon, where she became involved in politics, eventually becoming chairman of the Bideford area Conservative Association.

 Death

-Rees died at Little Bocombe, Parkham, on 8 March 1994, aged ninety-two.
+Rees died at Little Bocombe, Parkham, Devon, on 8 March 1994, aged ninety-two.

 Legacy

-A bus company in Hatfield named its eight buses after the "first eight" of the Tiger Moth pilots in the ATA, including Rees.
+A bus company in Hatfield, Hertfordshire named its eight buses after the "first eight" of the Tiger Moth pilots in the ATA, including Rees.

-Fourteen years after her death in 2008, the fifteen surviving women members of the ATA (and 100 surviving male pilots) were given a special award by the Prime Minister Gordon Brown.
+Fourteen years after her death, in 2008 the fifteen surviving women members of the ATA (and 100 surviving male pilots) were given a special award by the Prime Minister Gordon Brown.

 In December 2020, six pilot’s logbooks belonging to Rosemary Rees, were sold at auction for £7400, well above the expected estimate.
 The logbooks dated from June 25, 1933 to June 23, 1947, and were sold together with a leather flying helmet, leather gloves, two photograph albums, photographs of Rees as a dancer and related ephemera and books on flying.